French Crème Brûlée

 Crème brûlée is made unique by the layer of hard brittle caramelized sugar that coats it.
 Indeed it is one of Amélie’s small pleasures (from the wonderful French film Amélie, from 2001) – ‘to break the top of the crème brûlée with the tip of your teaspoon’.

 While the custard is relatively easy to make, the art is in the creation of the sugary top.
-It is possible to create this under a grill, but you have to keep a good eye on it to stop it burning and finishing under the grill may also heat up your custard too much, which you do not want to do.
+It is possible to create this under a grill, but you have to keep a good eye on it to stop it burning.
+Finishing under the grill may also heat up your custard too much, which you do not want to do.

 Torching Creme Brulee